Namibia – through the country of the wide horizons

 6th day THE BREATHTAKING LANDSCAPES OF THE DAMARALAND

 On the drive towards Kamanjab there is the occasion to visit a Himba village where the photogenic women will explain their live and showcast their particular jewellery and body decoration (optional stop).
 On the way to the next destination breathtaking landscapes, like the Grootberg-Pass, are crossed.
-In the afternoon the Etendeka Mountain Camp will be reach, a spectular accommodation created in harmony with nature.
+In the afternoon our next lodge will be reached, a spectular accommodation created in harmony with nature.
 It is situated in the land of the desert elephants.
 In this place, especially chosen for our photographic journey you will enjoy different activities to explore the environment – one of the most beautiful and wild landscapes of the country.
 You’ll have the choice to join one of the hikes or the game drives.
 The sunsets should not to be missed and the location is also perfect for astro-photography.

 included meals: breakfast, lunch and dinner in Etendeka as well as all offered activities.